skx/gobasic/README.md

   * There is currently no support for floating-point numbers.
   * Strings can only be used literally, not stored in a variable.

+The handling of the IF statement is perhaps a little unusual, since I'm used to the BASIC provided by the ZX Spectrum which had no ELSE clause!

+The general form of the IF statement is:

+    IF $CONDITIONAL THEN $STATEMENT1 [ELSE $STATEMENT2]

+Only a single statement is permitted between "THEN" and "ELSE", and again between "ELSE" and NEWLINE.
+These are valid IF statements:

+    IF 1 > 0 THEN PRINT "OK"
+    IF 1 > 3 THEN PRINT "SOMETHING IS BROKEN": ELSE PRINT "Weird!"

+In that second example you see that "`:`" was used to terminate the `PRINT` statement, which otherwise would have tried to consume all input until it hit a newline.

 ## Installation